Is training provided for each person newly assigned to a job?

 Are repetitive motion tasks properly paced and kept to a minimum?

-Are hazards signalled by signs and tags?
+Are hazards signaled by signs and tags?

 Have all trucks, forklifts and other equipment been inspected and maintained?